 You may elect to have some or all of your cashout rolled over to an IRA or another qualified retirement plan, including a Section 403(b) annuity or governmental Section 457 plan.
 To initiate a cash-out or rollover distribution, contact the Trustee where your accounts are invested.
-If your benefits are distributed before age 55, Federal early distribution tax penalties may apply unless you roll over the benefit.
+If your benefits are distributed before age 59 1/2, Federal early distribution tax penalties may apply unless you roll over the benefit.
+Please see the "Taxation of Benefits" section for more information, and consult your tax advisor.